 WFDC currently serves youth from 36 high schools in 15 school districts spanning Snohomish, north King and Island counties in the north Puget Sound region.
 All of our students are identified by their school counselors as being at high risk for school dropout and in acute need of WFDC’s help in developing skills for self-sufficiency.
-Many students are on an Individual Education Plan (IEP).
+Most students are on an Individual Education Plan (IEP).
 This is a school plan to help students with physical, learning, or mental challenges succeed in school.
 It specifies goals for the student and any special support needed to help achieve the goals.
 WFDC is a part of our students’ IEP.

 - YOUTH DEVELOPMENT – WFDC employees are positive role models for our students, building a sense of accomplishment and self-esteem, and teaching students the skills and personal attributes that will make them assets to future employers.